Wild Coyote Farm

 Organic Farm Work Opportunities

-Wild Coyote Farm is seeking individuals to participate and assist in many aspects of our farming operation, learning how to run a profitable farm business while working alongside the founders as part of our small but mighty team of 6-8.
-We are a Certified Organic, soil grown and pasture based farm that grows fresh produce for our 250+ custom produce box members, on-farm store, farmers markets, local grocers and restaurants.
-We grow a wide variety of produce: vegetables, herbs, blackberries, rhubarb, cut flowers, sheep (for fiber and meat), chickens (eggs), geese, honey, maple syrup, microgreens, and nursery plants.
-We grow crops on approximately 10 acres each year, manage additional organic pasture/cover crop land, and 10,000sqft of greenhouses.
-This is our sixth season farming full-time.
+Wild Coyote Farm is seeking individuals to participate and assist in many aspects of our farming operation.
+For vested individuals, it is a great opportunity to get hands on experience learning how to run a profitable farm business while working alongside the founders as part of our small but mighty team of 6-8.
+We are a Certified Organic, soil grown and pasture based farm that grows fresh produce for our 300 custom produce box members, on-farm store, two farmers markets, and some direct to retail accounts.
+We grow a wide variety of produce: vegetables, herbs, berries, cut flowers, sheep (for fiber and meat), chickens (eggs and meat), geese, honey, maple syrup, microgreens, and nursery plants.
+We grow crops on approximately 12 acres each year, manage additional organic pasture/cover crop land, and 10,000sqft of greenhouses.
+This is our eighth season farming full-time.

 Who we are looking for